shawnbrown/datatest/docs/intro/automated-testing.rst

 ********

-Datatest provides a handful of tools for integrating data validation with a unittest test suite.
+Datatest provides a handful of tools for integrating data validation with a :mod:`unittest` test suite.
 While normal datatest functions work fine, this integration provides an interface that is more consistent with established unittest conventions (e.g., "mixedCase" methods, decorators, and helper classes).